 4) Make your donation button stand out and easy to find

-CTA’S (Call-To-Actions) should be in a prominent place on the donation page of your website, in a standout colour and the copy within the button should describe the action.
+Call-To-Actions (CTA’S) should be in a prominent place on the donation page of your website, the copy within the button should describe the action.
 Use specific terms like ‘donate here’ to clearly explain what the button will do, rather than just ‘submit’.

 5) Use default donation amounts

 Give donors donation amounts to choose from: $25, $50 or $100.
 This saves the donor from having to think of an amount to donate and it will also encourage those who were originally thinking of donating a small amount to follow suit.
 If you know how much your average donor typically gives online, make that amount an option.